 Code of practice – how we classify content

 The British Board of Film Classification (BBFC) is an independent body appointed by UK mobile operators that provides a framework for classifying content inappropriate for users under 18s.

 In January 2004, UK mobile operators published a code of practice enabling us to regulate content on mobile devices ourselves.
 After formal Ofcom reviews, the third version of the code was published on 1 July 2013.

 Please see the Mobile UK website for the UK Code of practice for the self-regulation of content on mobile.

 Partners we work with

 As well as working with the BBFC to classify content, we work with the Child Exploitation and Online Protection Centre (CEOP), the Home Office and Virtual Global Taskforce.
 We signed an agreement to work with CEOP on increasing child awareness of internet safety.

-In addition, we were the first mobile operator to sign up to the Internet Watch Foundation blocking list for illegal sites.
+We were also the first mobile operator to sign up to the Internet Watch Foundation blocking list for illegal sites.